TyrannicalNoob/JS-Exercise-Classes/README.md

- this is a test for a codegrade submission
+ this is a test for a codegrade submission ;laksdjf